Alaska Drug & Alcohol Awareness Class Online

 Alaska courts order drug & alcohol awareness as part of probation and sentencing for assault, disorderly conduct, and domestic violence-related offenses.
 Our online class is accepted by courts throughout Alaska including Anchorage, Fairbanks, Juneau, Mat-Su Valley, and the Kenai Peninsula.

-Start Now for Only $25Already Registered?
+Enroll Today — From $35Already Registered?
 Sign In and Continue

 This online Drug & Alcohol Awareness is recognized throughout the United States and satisfies court, legal, probation, parole, and employment requirements.